Thornaby-on-Tees: Administrative history

-Thornaby lies within the historic county boundaries of the North Riding of Yorkshire and was made a municipal borough in 1892.
-It was amalgamated with other boroughs in 1968 to form the county borough of Teesside.
+In 1892 the South Stockton Local Board was abolished when a municipal borough was created covering the whole township of Thornaby, with the new borough being named "Thornaby-on-Tees".
+It was amalgamated with other areas in 1968 to form the county borough of Teesside.
 In 1974, the town became part of the enlarged Stockton-on-Tees district of Cleveland non-metropolitan county.